 The previous blog post, “Drones in Community Association – Part I,” discussed the association’s regulation of the use of drones throughout and within the community.
-This post will discuss the potential for associations to utilize drones in everyday management and maintenance tasks for the community.
-Read Full Post
+This post will discuss the potential for associations to utilize drones in everyday management and … Read Full Post

 By: Brandon C. Meadows, Esq.